rwmoskaluk/Udacity_CARND_Project_4_Behavioral_Cloning/README.md

 ...
 ```

 The image file name is a timestamp of when the image was seen.
-This information is used by `video.py` to create a chronological video of the agent driving.
+This information is used by `video_images.py` to create a chronological video_images of the agent driving.

-### `video.py`
+### `video_images.py`

 ```sh
 python video.py run1
 ```

-Creates a video based on images found in the `run1` directory.
-The name of the video will be the name of the directory followed by `'.mp4'`, so, in this case the video will be `run1.mp4`.
+Creates a video_images based on images found in the `run1` directory.
+The name of the video_images will be the name of the directory followed by `'.mp4'`, so, in this case the video_images will be `run1.mp4`.

-Optionally, one can specify the FPS (frames per second) of the video:
+Optionally, one can specify the FPS (frames per second) of the video_images:

 ```sh
 python video.py run1 --fps 48
 ```

-Will run the video at 48 FPS.
+Will run the video_images at 48 FPS.
 The default FPS is 60.

 #### Why create a video

 1. It's been noted the simulator might perform differently based on the hardware.
 So if your model drives succesfully on your machine it might not on another machine (your reviewer).
-Saving a video is a solid backup in case this happens.
+Saving a video_images is a solid backup in case this happens.
-2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model sees after the image is processed (may be helpful for debugging).
+2. You could slightly alter the code in `drive.py` and/or `video_images.py` to create a video_images of what your model sees after the image is processed (may be helpful for debugging).

 ### Tips
 - Please keep in mind that training images are loaded in BGR colorspace using cv2 while drive.py load images in RGB to predict the steering angles.